bethington/vscode-sprite-editor-extension/docs/USER-GUIDE.md

 2. **Zoom**: Use mouse wheel to zoom in/out
 3. **Pan**: Click and drag to move around
 4. **Reset view**: Click "Reset Zoom" button

+### Multi-Frame Navigation
+For sprites with multiple frames:
+1. **Frame controls**: Previous/Next buttons appear automatically
+2. **Keyboard shortcuts**: Use ← and → arrow keys to navigate
+3. **Frame counter**: Shows "Frame X of Y" in the control panel
+4. **Automatic detection**: Multi-frame sprites are detected automatically

 ### Transparency
 - **Toggle grid**: Click "Transparency Grid" button